 Check all rope seals and glass gasket seals for completeness, wear and that there are no gaps between the ends etc. Any gaps must be eliminated and ropes must be re-adhered to their grooves with suitable rope seal cement where required.
 Worn or missing rope or glass gasket seals will affect appliance operation, control and smoke emissions output and can lead to overheating damage.

 Check all air intakes and outlets within the stove for cleanliness and remove any ash or debris build up by suitable means.

-Check outside air ventilators and stove air inlets are clean and unobstructed.
+Check outside air ventilators, stove air inlets and any external air kit fitted are clean and unobstructed.